WillDuke/bis557/README.md

 #> [1] "numeric"          "ridge_regression"
 ```

-Vignettes in this package include answers to homework problems from the CASL book and class as well as common use-cases for some of the functions in the package.
+Vignettes in this package include answers to homework problems from the
+CASL book and class as well as common use-cases for some of the
+functions in the package.

+The `inst` folder contains python implementations of ridge,
+crossvalidation for ridge, and lasso penalized regression.